PowerShell/PowerShell/docs/maintainers/releasing.md

 which makes building packages for any (non-Windows) platform a breeze.
 Similarly, the PowerShell man-page is generated from the Markdown-like file [`assets/powershell.1.ronn`][man] using [Ronn][].
-The function `Start-PSBootstrap -Publish` will install both these tools.
+The function `Start-PSBootstrap -Package` will install both these tools.

 To modify any property of the packages, edit the `New-UnixPackage` function.
 Please also refer to the function for details on the package properties